Founder & Managing Director

 Would you like to bring value to your Chinese clients and in turn increase your revenue?

-I can help you create targeted scientific content to your Chinese pharma, nutrition and medtech clients.
+I can help you create targeted scientific content for your Chinese pharma, nutrition and medtech clients.

-I can assist you with bilingual Chinese cross-cultural communications.
+I can assist you with bilingual Chinese client-facing and communications.

-I specialise in bilingual Chinese medical writing, esp. literature reviews in English and/or Chinese.
-When you need deliverables in the two languages, I do medical translations, too.
+I specialise in bilingual Chinese project management and medical writing, including literature reviews in English and/or Chinese.
+When you need deliverables in the two languages, I do medical translations with my team, too.

 Originally from China, I got a Biochemistry PhD degree in the US.
 I then worked in the pharma and nutrition industry in China for eight years.
-Now I live in Australia and have run my med comms business for five years.
+Now I live in Australia and have run my med comms business since 2016.

 I serve clients globally.